silnrsi/pysilfont/docs/scripts.md

 - _skew_ indicates how much the glyph should be skewed, with a skew of 1 indicating a 45° skew.
 The origin for the skew is (0,0).

+There are also two further transformation parameters that can be added to _org.sil.lcg.transforms_ solely for the purpose of documenting post-transformation manual design adjustments. **These are not read or applied by the script.
+They are only to hold information for the designer.**:

+- _manAdjustX_ indicates how much x-axis weight in units should be manually added to glyphs after the script has been applied.

+- _manAdjustY_ indicates how much y-axis weight in units should be manually added to glyphs after the script has been applied.

 Examples:

 ```